Cory Wong: Career

-Wong attended University of Minnesota and the McNally Smith College of Music.
+Wong attended the University of Minnesota and the McNally Smith College of Music.
 At age 20 he decided to pursue music professionally.
 He credits his music school environment and his mentors for putting him on the right track.
 In particular he credits Peruvian guitarist Andrés Prado and Prince's drummer Michael Bland for showing him the nuances and cohesion of performing in an ensemble.
 He names guitarists Dave Williams and Paul Jackson Jr. as early influences.

 In late 2000s and early 2010s, Wong focused on jazz music and performed in Minneapolis–Saint Paul jazz clubs.
 He released two records with jazz ensembles, Even Uneven in 2008 and Quartet/Quintet in 2012.
 He then performed in the Nashville music scene on a regular basis as a session musician and guitarist.
 He started touring with Ben Rector and worked with a variety of artists including Bryan White, Brandon Heath and Dave Barnes.
 In 2013, for a six-month period he performed in the Minneapolis-based band Dr. Mambo's Combo with several veterans of the city's R&B-pop-funk music scene including members of Prince's band: Michael Bland and bassist Sonny T. He calls this period his learning curve in performing "vibrant funk soul" music.

 In 2013, Wong met members of the Ann Arbor-based band Vulfpeck.
-He did a jam with the group which was later rerecorded and released as "Cory Wong".
+He performed a jam with the group which was later rerecorded and released as the track "Cory Wong" on The Beautiful Game.
 In 2016, he started recording and touring with the band.
 He has recorded on every Vulfpeck album since then and toured with the band.
 He said of his guitar sound with Vulfpeck: "part of my sound is kind of bringing rhythm guitar to the front".
-He is a member of The Fearless Flyers, an instrumental quartet (with Vulfpeck's bass player Joe Dart, Snarky Puppy's guitarist Mark Lettieri and drummer Nate Smith) and has released three EPs and an album with the group.
+He is also a member of The Fearless Flyers, an instrumental quartet (with Vulfpeck's bass player Joe Dart, Snarky Puppy's guitarist Mark Lettieri, and drummer Nate Smith) and has released four EPs and two albums with the group.